williamouyang/okta.github.io/_source/_docs/api/resources/groups.md

 Enumerates all groups in your organization.

-The default group limit is set to a very high number due to historical reasons which is no longer valid for most organizations.
-This will change in a future version of this API.
-The recommended page limit is now `limit=200`.
+Reminders about the `limit` query parameter and query timeouts:

+* If you don’t specify a value for limit and don’t specify a query, only 200 results are returned for most orgs.
+* If you don’t specify any value for limit and do specify a query, a maximum of 10 results are returned.
+* The maximum value for limit is 200 for most orgs.
+* Don’t write code that depends on the default or maximum value, as it may change.
-> If you receive a HTTP 500 status code, you more than likely have exceeded the request timeout.
-Retry your request with a smaller `limit` and page the results (See [Pagination](/docs/api/getting_started/design_principles.html#pagination))
+* If you receive a HTTP 500 status code, you more than likely have exceeded the request timeout.
+Retry your request with a smaller `limit` and [page the results](/docs/api/getting_started/design_principles.html#pagination).

 ##### Request Example
 {:.api .api-request .api-request-example}